 - Rolling With The Stones – This was a fun 2-hour celebration presented by Cerys Matthews on BBC Radio 2, compiling previously unheard archive interviews with Mick, Keith, Ronnie, Charlie & also Bill Wyman, who reveal some interesting little insights.
 The chat was interspersed with lots of music too, mainly studio and live tracks by the Stones themselves of course, but also a few tracks by other artists who had entertained and inspired them (Chris Barber’s Jazz Band, Elmore James, Chuck Berry, Little Richard & Marianne Faithfull).
 The radio station also had a special edition of Tracks Of My Years, with veteran DJ Ken Bruce playing a variety of songs by the band for an hour.

 Finally I have some stuff to write about Queen again this month, as it’s been a bit quiet on that front recently.
-Apart from the England team striding out to a nice mix of We Will Rock You at the Commonwealth Games Opening Ceremony (which combined the slow and fast versions of the song), and our female footballers singing Don’t Stop Me Now during their celebrations, there has been a significant release as well, even though it was only available for a very limited time.
+Apart from the England team striding out to a nice mix of We Will Rock You at the Commonwealth Games Opening Ceremony (which combined the slow and fast versions of the song), and our female footballers singing Don’t Stop Me Now during their celebrations, there has been a significant release as well, even though it was only available for a very limited time, along with a few other videos I’ve watched.

 For one week only they presented an online stream of Rhapsody Over London, a full 2 hour 20 minute concert by Queen + Adam Lambert, recorded at London’s O2 Arena back in June, which was brilliant.
 As I previously discussed in my extensive review of their Live Around The World album a while back, Adam’s grown on me over his time as frontman (which he’s now been doing for over 10 years!), as he’s become ever more accomplished, comfortable and confident in his role.
 He’s not trying to copy Freddie in any way, but is hugely respectful towards him and Brian and Roger, while still putting his own spin on the different songs with his incredible voice.
 And this concert illustrates that really well.
 Visually the show is stunning too, with the lighting, the animations on the back screen, the design of the stage, Adam’s outfits, etc all looking amazing.
 It’s a real visual treat as well as an audio one, which Queen always do so well.